HAMBAK2/cafe-cok/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.side-project.hororok' is invalid and this project uses 'com.sideproject.hororok' instead.
+* The original package name 'com.side-project.cafe_cok' is invalid and this project uses 'com.sideproject.cafe_cok' instead.

 # Getting Started